Supersilentdev/Install-WordPress-on-an-EC2-Machine-with-RDS-as-the-Database/README.md

      sudo systemctl restart httpd
      ```

-Done, Now Access Your ss Installation & Set it up using Server Public IP Address.(Example: http://3-XXX-XX-235 use http not https)
+Done, Now Access Your ss Installation & Set it up using Server Public IP Address and in Database Host Paste the RDS Database Endpoint.
+(Example: http://3-XXX-XX-235 use http not https)

 **Installing SSL Certificate for ss**